Teenage pilot Zara Rutherford begins solo round-world record bid

 A teenage pilot has set off on an attempt to become the youngest woman to fly solo around the world.

-Zara Rutherford, 19, took off on her three-month adventure from Kortrijk in Belgium at 10:00 BST - half an hour late due to the weather.
+Zara Rutherford, 19, took off on her three-month adventure from Kortrijk in Belgium just before 10:00 BST - half an hour late due to the weather.

-Her first stop is Popham Airfield in Hampshire, before heading to Scotland.
+She made her first stop at Popham Airfield in Hampshire at 11:30.

 The former pupil of St Swithun's School, Winchester, aims to fly over 52 countries and cross the equator twice during her trip.

 The current female record holder is American Shaesta Waiz, who was 30 at the time of her challenge in 2017.
-The youngest male record-holder was 18.
+The youngest male record holder was 18.

+Miss Rutherford's preparation has included dunker training - practising how to get out of an aircraft under water - as well as maintenance of her plane.

+The circumnavigation includes 70 planned stops with 19 rest days and is due to conclude back in Kortijk on 4 November.

 Miss Rutherford, who lives in Belgium, said the "greatest challenge" would be remote places like northern Russia or Greenland.